-“The Life and death of Allan Riverstone McCulloch” reveals the highs and lows of this brilliant scientist and illustrator, who first visited the island in 1902 with Edgar Waite of the Australian Museum.
+“The Naturalist: the remarkable life of Allan Riverstone McCulloch” reveals the highs and lows of this brilliant scientist and illustrator, who first visited the island in 1902 with Edgar Waite of the Australian Museum.
 McCulloch returned often, staying with island families to celebrate Christmas and collect specimens for the Australian Museum.
 Later in life, he retreated to the island to recover from bouts of mental illness.
 He would soon be sitting in the sunshine, writing articles on his portable typewriter, or taking photographs of island life, or painting some of the amazing marine life from the island.

 The Lord Howe island Museum holds several works by Allan McCulloch, including paintings, sketches, photographs and scientific illustrations.